3CORESec/SIEGMA/README.md

 `poetry shell`

-It is recommended to consult the [docs](docs/) folder to help, especially for advanced usage instructions.
+It is recommended to consult the [docs](docs/) folder for help, especially for advanced usage instructions.

 In order to provide examples for each specific platform, we have moved the examples section to their own README section inside of the [config folder](./config) of the SIEM in question.